StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 );
 ```

-### Create a Duplicate Key table that uses Range partition, Hash bucketing，and column-based storage, and set the storage medium and cooldown time
+### Create a Duplicate Key table that uses Range partition, Hash bucketing, and column-based storage, and set the storage medium and cooldown time

 LESS THAN